 Before deciding, it’s important to weigh up both sides of the argument.
 Take a close look at your current lifestyle to determine which option fits best.
 Career choice, car essentials, needs and preferences will all impact the end result too and contribute in reaching a sound decision.
 Here are the pros and cons of both explained:

-What Does a Novated Car Leasing Mean?
+What Does Novated Car Leasing Mean?

 Novated leasing is a type of car lease where you own the vehicle under a contract that has a balloon payment (also known as ‘residual value’ – which is a lump sum repayment) at the end of your lease term.
 In comparison to purchasing a car via a consumer finance loan which involves two parties – the seller and the buyer, novated leasing is a contract between three parties – you, your employer and the bank or financing company.
 Not everyone understands how a novated lease works, but what you do need to understand is that with novated leasing you have the potential to save serious money.

-Benefits of Novated Leasing
+What Are the Benefits of Novated Leasing?